 Plainfield is now a more open course, though some trees still remain, with bunkering containing beautiful soft, white sand.
 There are many strong holes on both loops of nine holes but one on each nine really stands out.
 First of all, the 460-yard, par four 7th is the favourite hole of many golfers who relish the challenge of carrying a bunker complex cut into a ridge in front of the punchbowl green.
-The signature hole is the 585-yard, par five 12th (which was a shorter hole before the changes in the 1930s) where a drainage ditch bisects the fairway then runs up the right of the green.
+The signature hole is the 585-yard, par five 12th (which was a shorter hole before the changes in the 1930s) where a snaking drainage ditch bisects the fairway then runs up the left of the green.

 The name Plainfield is understated and perhaps suggests an ordinary run-of-the-mill layout but we can assure you, plain it is not.
 Plainfield is a rather eccentric, traditional old course where blind drives and blind approaches hark back to yesteryear.
 Plainfield in an interesting course that not only deserves its place in the national Top 100 but also the return of top-flight golf.